 Faculty

-The faculty members who lead our MSW program, both the online format and on the ground, are part of Tulane because they are masters in the field and always working to find ways to make it better—more accessible, more compassionate, more focused on social justice.
+The faculty members who lead our MSW and DSW programs, both the online format and on the ground, are part of Tulane because they are masters in the field and always working to find ways to make it better—more accessible, more compassionate, more focused on social justice.
 As researchers, they are pioneers, and as instructors, they are passionate and student-focused.
 Get to know a few of our faculty members below by learning a bit more about their research interests, backgrounds, and projects.

 Get to Know Us